top of page

 View All

-Accessory Upper Body Discover an array of effective Accessory Upper Body exercises expertly demonstrated by our certified personal trainers.
+Deadlift Variations Discover an array of effective Deadlift Variations exercises expertly demonstrated by our certified personal trainers.
 From targeted movements to comprehensive routines, our video collection is designed to help you achieve your fitness goals.
 Whether you're a beginner or a seasoned fitness enthusiast, explore these guided workouts to elevate your fitness journey.
 Let's strengthen, sculpt, and transform together with the Personal Training Team at Cambridge Athletic Club.
-Upper Body Pull Variations - X Pull X cable pull Mario Jimenez Squat Variations - Zercher Squat Zercher squat Mariette Martinez Overhead Press Variation - Z Press Z overhead press Vicky Baican Deadlift Variation - Sumo Grip Sumo grip deadlift Mariette Martinez Core - Kettlebell Marches Kettlebell marches Chiara Rego Bench Press Variations - Incline Incline bench press Chiara Rego Accessory Lower Body - Split Squats Front split squats Mario Jimenez Accessory Upper Body - Flies Flies Vicky Baican Upper Body Pull Variations - Tri Pull Tri cable pull Mario Jimenez Squat Variations - Overhead Squat Overhead squat Mariette Martinez Overhead Press Variation - Unilateral Press Unilateral overhead press Vicky Baican Deadlift Variation - Snatch Grip Snatch grip deadlift Mariette Martinez Core - Deadbugs Deadbugs Chiara Rego Bench Press Variations - Close-grip Close-grip bench press Chiara Rego Accessory Lower Body - Split Squats Split squats Mario Jimenez Accessory Upper Body - Overhead Tri Overhead tricep Vicky Baican
+Upper Body Pull Variations - X Pull X cable pull Mario Jimenez Squat Variations - Zercher Squat Zercher squat Overhead Press Variation - Z Press Z overhead press Vicky Baican Deadlift Variation - Sumo Grip Sumo grip deadlift Core - Kettlebell Marches Kettlebell marches Chiara Rego Bench Press Variations - Incline Incline bench press Chiara Rego Accessory Lower Body - Split Squats Front split squats Mario Jimenez Accessory Upper Body - Flies Flies Vicky Baican Upper Body Pull Variations - Tri Pull Tri cable pull Mario Jimenez Squat Variations - Overhead Squat Overhead squat Overhead Press Variation - Unilateral Press Unilateral overhead press Vicky Baican Deadlift Variation - Snatch Grip Snatch grip deadlift Core - Deadbugs Deadbugs Chiara Rego Bench Press Variations - Close-grip Close-grip bench press Chiara Rego Accessory Lower Body - Split Squats Split squats Mario Jimenez Accessory Upper Body - Overhead Tri Overhead tricep Vicky Baican

 View All